DamonMd/css-options/README.md

 - Allows you to change styles of your components according to its props.
 Imagine that you want to create a new variant of a button, say large.
 Then, you don’t have to create a new variable for a new button.
 Instead, you attach a new prop to the button component and use it to apply different styles, like: `props => props.large && css`width: 400px`.`

+- Copmonents using styled-components have the prefix of 'Styled'
+- The css for the form and buttons are located in the Styles directory
+- The Button.js file under the Styles directory has a few examples of how to use props for styling.
+In addition I show the different ways you can conditionaly style a button in styled components
+- The styled css for the checkbox is co-located in the StyledCheckbox.js to give an example of how to have your styled css and js in the same file

 ## CSS Modules

 - CSS modules allows you to keep your CSS styles in external CSS files